As a seasoned web developer, I have had the opportunity to work with numerous web hosting providers throughout my career.

 However, if you would like a beginner-friendly option that also offers great performance, there are better options on the market than Hostgator.

-We love that Hostgator offers affordable hosting solutions that can easily help any beginner or new business owner get started.
+I found that Hostgator offers affordable hosting solutions that can easily help any beginner or new business owner get started.
+However, there are some major red flags for our expected level of performance and customer care.

-Otherwise, we recommend you check out a better-performing service with outstanding customer support, like WPX.
+A poor-performing or slow-loading website, as well as unexpected crashes can negatively affect your business.
+That’s why I recommend you check out a better-performing service with outstanding customer support, like WPX.

 Having transitioned from Hostgator to WPX for my own website, I’ve experienced firsthand the significant improvement in performance and reliability.